nibblegap/searx-cache/README.rst

 Spot was forked from searx: read `documentation <https://asciimoo.github.io/searx>`__ and the `wiki <https://github.com/asciimoo/searx/wiki>`__ for more information.

-Spot is based on Python3.7+
+Spot is based on Python3.7+ and asyncio.

 Getting Started
 ~~~~~~~~~~~~